 Occasionally, some people will find themselves getting sleepy or feeling tired with higher doses of CBD.
 This is also perfectly normal and more prevalent in CBD products that contain a higher concentration of cannabinol (CBN), a related cannabinoid, which is a strong sedative.

+CBD has been a game changer for health & wellbeing, but How can you take CBD?
 The most popular way people use CBD is orally, usually as CBD oil or a CBD gummy.
 CBD vape pens and CBD creams are also very popular.

 The five basic ways you can use CBD are: